lisazeyen/ESM_tutorial/tutorial/README.md

 They consits out of analytic (hand-written) and programming exercises.
 ## :notebook: Notebooks
 For all the programming exercises you can find jupyter-notebooks with **additional hints** in 'x-tutorial-date/notebooks'.
-It is not compulsory to make the exercises in a jupyter-notebook but it made be helpful to look at them if you are stucked to check out the hints.
+It is not compulsory to make the exercises in a jupyter-notebook but it might be helpful to look at them if you are stucked to check out the hints.
 You can also convert the jupyter-notebooks to a python script using [nbconvert](https://nbconvert.readthedocs.io/en/latest/install.html)
 ```